Jovice: Ethnicity

+Religion

 According to the 2011 census, Jovice had 726 inhabitants, including 546 Hungarians, 130 Slovaks and 21 Roma.
 29 residents gave no information about Ethnicity.

 439 residents committed themselves to the Roman Catholic Church, 80 residents to the Reformed Church, 51 residents to the Evangelical Church A. B., five residents to the Evangelical Methodist Church and one resident each to the Jehovah's Witnesses and one to the Greek Catholic Church; one resident professed a different denomination.
 93 inhabitants had no denomination and the denomination of 55 inhabitants was not determined.